-- Shout-Out: In one segment, Mop looks in a puddle and changes her hairstyle.
+- Shout-Out: In the "Back at Mop's Mirror" segment, Mop looks in a puddle and changes her hairstyle.
 One of them is based on Leia from Star Wars, with Mop even mentioning it's based on a "space princess".

 - The Unintelligible: Plush doesn't speak, at least not in coherent sentences.